Lithuanian Armed Forces: Organization

+Directly subordinated to the Chief of Defence are the Special Operations Force and Military Police.
+The Reserve Forces are under command of the Lithuanian National Defence Volunteer Forces.
 Lithuanian Riflemen's Union is a paramilitary organization that cooperates with the Armed Forces, but it is not part of them.
 However, during the state of war, its armed formations fall under the command of the Armed Forces.
 The same applies to the State Border Guard Service and the Public Security Service.

-Lithuanian Land Force
+Land Forces

-The core of the Lithuanian Land Force structure is the Mechanised Infantry Brigade Iron Wolf (MIB "Iron Wolf") consisting of four mechanized infantry battalions and an artillery battalion.
-It is supported by the Žemaitija Motorized infantry Brigade which has three battalions and one artillery battalion as well.
+The core of the Lithuanian Land Forces structure is the Mechanised Infantry Brigade Iron Wolf (MIB "Iron Wolf") consisting of four mechanized infantry battalions and an artillery battalion, supported by the Žemaitija Motorized infantry Brigade, which has three battalions and one artillery battalion as well.
 The third, Aukštaitija Light Infantry Brigade, is a reserve formation with active training.
 Its command, signal and logistic units are manned by professional soldiers.

-Volunteer Forces form another brigade-size force, consisting of six territorial units.
-Other auxiliary units include Juozas Vitkus Engineer Battalion and Juozas Lukša Land Force Training Center.
+The Volunteer Forces form another brigade-size force, consisting of six territorial units.
+Other auxiliary units include Juozas Vitkus Engineer Battalion and Juozas Lukša Land Forces Training Center.

-The Lithuanian Land forces use equipment compatible with the NATO standards.
-Since 2007, the standard assault rifle is German Heckler & Koch G36.
+The Lithuanian Land forces use equipment compatible with NATO standards.
+Since 2007, the standard assault rifle is the German Heckler & Koch G36.
 Units are supplied with modern variants of anti-tank weapons (M72 LAW, Carl Gustaf, AT4, FGM-148 Javelin) as well as man-portable air-defense systems (PZR Grom, RBS-70, FIM-92 Stinger).
 Modern armoured equipment includes: Oshkosh L-ATV armoured cars, Boxer infantry fighting vehicles (local designation IVF "Vilkas") armed with Spike-LR anti-tank missiles and PzH 2000 self-propelled howitzers.
-The Lithuanian Land forces have been carrying out major modernization with more new weapons and heavier armour being acquired.
+Lithuanian Land forces have carried out major modernization and acquired more new weapons and heavier armour.

-Lithuania has been restructuring the armed forces so that one-tenth of the Land Forces could at any given time be deployed for international operations, while half of the Land Forces would be prepared to be deployed outside Lithuania's borders.
+Lithuania has been restructuring its armed forces so that one-tenth of the Land Forces could at any given time be deployed for international operations, while half of the Land Forces would be prepared to deploy outside Lithuania's borders.
 The volunteers have already successfully participated in international operations in the Balkans, Afghanistan and Iraq.

+In May 2023, the State Defence Council approved the plan to form an army division, based on the three army brigades.
+The 1st Division would have enhanced capabilities, including new tank, reconnaissance, engineering and artillery battalions.

-Lithuanian Air Force
+Air Force

 The Lithuanian Air Force (LAF) is an integral part of the Lithuanian Armed Forces.
 The LAF is formed by professional military servicemen and non-military personnel.
 Units are located at various bases across Lithuania: